 Environmental Law Clinic

 The Environmental Law Clinic provides an opportunity each quarter for students to represent national, regional, and grassroots non-profit organizations on a variety of environmental issues.
-The clinic’s primary goal is to help students develop essential lawyering skills through hands-on experience in real cases.
+The clinic’s primary goal is to help students develop essential lawyering skills through hands-on experience in real matters.

+The clinic runs year-round, with full-time students in the fall and winter quarters and advanced students in the fall, winter, and spring quarters.
 Students can find more details on the full-time and advanced clinics on Stanford Law School’s Course Catalog.

 Check out the Clinic’s big victories and read more about our Environmental Program in our most recent newsletters.